P-p-H-d/mlib/README.md

 ##### void name\_clean(shared\_t shared)

-Make the shared pointer points to no object anylonger, destroying the shared object if no longer any shared pointers point to the object.
+Make the shared pointer points to no object any-longer, destroying the shared object if no longer any shared pointers point to the object.
 This function is thread safe.